Imitation Learning from Pixel-Level Demonstrations by HashReward: Conclusions

 \section{Conclusions}

 In this paper, we tackle the challenging problem of IL in high-dimensional environments, under which even state-of-the-art IL algorithms fail.
 Based on theoretical and empirical studies, we identify that such failure results from their improper treatment of tackling the discrimination-rewarding trade-off.
-Through this finding, we propose a novel high-dimensional IL method named HashReward, which utilizes supervised hashing to learn an effective discriminator, encouraging the learner to dig out the latent expert policy from demonstrations by providing efficient and stable reward signals.
-Experiments under both Atari and MuJoCo environments verify that HashReward can achieve expert comparable performance, outperforming state-of-the-art contenders with significant gaps.
+Through this finding, we propose a novel high-dimensional IL method named HashReward, which utilizes supervised hashing to learn an effective discriminator, encouraging learners to dig out latent expert policies from demonstrations by providing efficient and stable reward signals.
+Experiments under both Atari and MuJoCo environments verify the effectiveness of HashReward, which outperforms state-of-the-art contenders with significant gaps.
 We expect HashReward can also provide inspirations in designing other hashing strategies containing effective semantic information, for solving other challenging IL problems, e.g., exploration-demanding games like \textit{MontezumaRevenge}.
 We will explore more on these possibilities.